Shell Crisis of 1915: Daily Mail attacks Kitchener

-Whilst Asquith was still forming his new government, a sensational version of the press criticism was printed in the popular Daily Mail on 21 May, blaming Kitchener, under the headline "The Shells Scandal: Lord Kitchener’s Tragic Blunder".
+Whilst Asquith was still forming his new government, a sensational version of the press criticism was printed in the popular Daily Mail on 21 May, blaming Kitchener, under the headline "The Shells Scandal: Lord Kitchener's Tragic Blunder".
 Lloyd George had to warn Northcliffe that the campaign was counterproductive and creating sympathy for Kitchener.
 Kitchener wanted to let the Shells Scandal drop.
-Stanley Brenton von Donop, Master-General of the Ordnance, demanded an Inquiry to clear his name but Kitchener persuaded him to withdraw the request as it would have led to French’s dismissal.
+Stanley von Donop, Master-General of the Ordnance, demanded an Inquiry to clear his name but Kitchener persuaded him to withdraw the request as it would have led to French's dismissal.

 Kitchener, popular with the public, remained in office as Secretary of State for War, responsible for training and equipping the volunteer New Armies, but lost control over munitions production and was increasingly sidelined from control of military strategy.
 French was also tarnished by his blatant meddling in politics, a factor which contributed to his enforced resignation in December 1915.